West Pokot County: 2019 landslide

-On 23 November 2019 there was a landslide around 2:30 a.m. in West Pokot County near the border with Uganda that was triggered by heavy rainfall that killed over 52 people.
-At least 22 other people were missing after this disaster, and over 22,000 people were displaced.

-Flooded roads and bridges were swept away after the incident, hindering rescue operations.
-It is one of the worst natural disasters to hit the area in recorded history.
+On 23 November 2019 there was a landslide around 2:30 a.m. in West Pokot County on the hills of Nyerkulian,Chesegon and Muino that was triggered by heavy rainfall and killed more than 50 people.
+At least 22 other people were reported missing and more than 22,000 were displaced.
+Flooded roads and bridges were swept away after the incident, hindering rescue operations, and the event became one of the deadliest natural disasters recorded in the county.